Comfort, weather conditions, protection and to some extent personal style determine what to wear for mountain biking.

 A short-sleeve jersey will keep you cooler in the heat of summer but a long-sleeve jersey will offer a little more protection for your arms – both from the sun and nettles, thorns and branches.
 Some long-sleeve jerseys will have mesh panels to improve breathability.

-Prices are generally lower than road cycling jerseys, and there’s a huge range of colours and designs out there.
+Prices are generally lower than the best cycling jerseys for road cycling, and there’s a huge range of colours and designs out there.

 Cross-country mountain bikers tend to wear a Lycra jersey, along the lines of a road cycling jersey, with rear pockets ideal for stowing spare tubes, tools and snacks.